 steep front as the inactive rock glacier on Cerros del Abrigos.

-the boulder fields of the Jemez likely fall into these two other
+Other interpretations of some of the boulder fields of the Jemez

-categories.
-However, this field, with its steep front and flanks,
+the Cerros del Abrigo field, with its steep front and flanks, its

-its lack of any matrix between the boulders, and the indications
+lack of any matrix between the boulders, and the indications of

-of pressure ridges in the satellite photograph, is best
+pressure ridges in the satellite photograph, is best interpreted

 La Brea in what is now Los Angeles.

 The Jemez is not an extinct volcanic field, and will likely erupt